 Dr. Sequist has worked extensively with the leadership of the Indian Health Service to study quality of care and access to care for Native Americans.
 Dr. Sequist is also committed to improving the health of Native Americans through student mentorship.
 He has served for nearly 20 years as the Director of the Four Directions Summer Research Program at Harvard Medical School, offering American Indian undergraduate students a summer research experience, career advice, and long term mentoring.

 Dr. Sequist graduated from Cornell University with a BS in chemical engineering.
 He received his MD degree from Harvard Medical School, and his MPH degree from the Harvard School of Public Health.

-Prior to her role as Senior Project Manager for the Brigham and Women's Outreach Program, Ellen had worked extensively in large health care organzations serving as Associate Director, Beth Israel Hospital; Administrative Director for Emergency Services, Massachusetts General Hospital; and, Regional Business Manager, Havard Pilgrim Health Care.
+Prior to her role as Senior Project Manager for the Brigham and Women's Outreach Program, Ellen had worked extensively in large health care organizations serving as Associate Director, Beth Israel Hospital; Administrative Director for Emergency Services, Massachusetts General Hospital; and, Regional Business Manager, Harvard Pilgrim Health Care.
 Additionally, Ellen was a Board Member of the Massachusetts 9/11 Fund and the Chair of the Health Care Committee.

-Ellen graduated from Washington University in St. Louis with a BS in Business Adminstration.
-She received her MBA and MPH degrees from Tulane University School of Busines and School of Public Health and Tropical Medicine.
+Ellen graduated from Washington University in St. Louis with a BS in Business Administration.
+She received her MBA and MPH degrees from Tulane University School of Business and School of Public Health and Tropical Medicine.